ttarnok/instrument-swap-api/README.md

 # instrument-swap-api

+A backend service which implements the necessary endpoints for a frontend that provides functionality for musicians to swap each other's instruments.

+## Dependencies

+- Go version 1.22

+## Setup

+## Usage

 GET    /v1/users // Show detailed list of users
 POST   /v1/users // Register a new user
 PUT    /v1/users/{id} // Update a user